Yord/shargs/README.md

 4.  [`toArgs`](#toArgs-stage) transforms `opts` into an object holding the parsed arguments.
 5.  [`args`](#args-checks) stages modify arguments objects.

-As a second parameter, it takes an object with three possible keys:
+As a second parameter, `parser` takes an object with three possible keys:
 A `checks` key with `argv`, `opts`, and `args` arrays, a `parsers` key, and an `async` key.
-Checks are parser stages that report errors if rules are violated, but do never change the parser tree.
+Checks are parser stages that report errors if rules are violated, but never change the parser tree.
 `parsers` allows you to specify a different parser for each command.
 See the [Command-specific Parsers](#command-specific-parsers) section to learn more.
 If `async` is `true`, `parser` returns a `Promise` and its checks and stages may return `Promises`.